uec-hpc-lab/CACTI-CNFET/README.md

 To assess the timing, power, and area of subarrays, we added *test mode* into our CACTI-CNFET.
 If you would like to use the test mode, please use the option "-test 1."

-To reproduce the results of our ASP-DAC'25 paper, please execute the following command, making the directory *cacti_result_raw*, which includes the timing, power, and area data estimated by our CACTI-CNFET.
+To reproduce the results of our ASP-DAC'25 paper, please execute the following command, making the directory *cacti_result_raw*, which includes the CSV files of the timing, power, and area data of the 49 SRAMs used in our paper.

 ```
 python autocacti.py